-Change of use
+Change of Use

-A primary consideration for any change of use should be whether the proposed use is consistent with the existence of an equestrian right of way and whether it will deny the public the use of the right of way because of increased risk to them.
+A primary consideration for any change of use should be whether the use is consistent with the existence of an equestrian right of way and will it effectively deny the public the use of the right of way because of increased risk to them.

-Change of use of land adjacent to or crossed by a highway used by equestrians can be a problem if the new use generates sudden noises or movements, groups of people, noises from equipment or machinery (horses' hearing is more sensitive than that of humans) or unusual sights.
-Common examples include activities such as golf, archery, shooting, paintballing, sphere-rolling, live role play.
+Change of use of land, which is adjacent to or crossed by a highway used by equestrians, can be a problem if the new use generates sudden noises or movements, groups of people, noises from equipment or machinery (horses' hearing is more sensitive than that of humans) or unusual sights.
+Common examples include activities such as golf, archery, shooting, paintballing, sphere-rolling, live role play; and structures like solar panels or wind turbines.

-Granting of zoo licences for exotic animals adjacent to or across equestrian rights of way should be carefully considered by the planning authority.
+Granting of zoo licences for exotic animals adjacent to or across equestrian rights of way should be very carefully considered by the planning authority.
 Such animals are rarely appropriate in proximity to domestic horses.
 There may be mitigation by habituation of horses to the zoo animals but in practice, equestrians are more likely to be denied the use of the right of way by their own assessment of risk from proximity to the exotic animals.

-Planning permission
+Planning Permission

 An application for Planning Permission should include an Environmental Impact Assessment which includes the impact on public rights of way directly or indirectly through the change of use (such as increased use or increased traffic).
-Frequently such Assessments fail to consider equestrians at all, even if they have adequately covered use on foot or cycle.
 Any opportunity to enhance the provision of routes usable by equestrians should be considered.

 Planning permission should include, as appropriate:

-- Conditions relating to the submission of details, site access, improvements, maintenance, drainage, safeguarding, landscaping and restoration. - Obligations relating to off-site access and rights of way improvements and landscaping, long-term management or restoration, financial support for creation, maintenance, landscaping or restoration.
+- Conditions relating to the submission of details, site access, improvements, maintenance, drainage, safeguarding, landscaping and restoration. - Obligations relating to off-site access and rights of way improvements and landscaping, longterm management or restoration, financial support for creation, maintenance, landscaping or restoration.